How I survived a mental breakdown at university

 Thanks to the support of the Student Wellbeing Services at Queen’s, Jix Xin was able to seek help for anxiety and depression.

 Your mental health is as important as your physical health during the academic term, so it is important to seek help whenever you are feeling anxious or depressed, just as you would see doctor or a pharmacist whenever you are sick.
 I personally suffer with serious anxiety and I totally understand how it feels to be overwhelmed by your studies, personal issues, or by moving to a new country.
 It is important to know that help is available on campus and there are plenty of support services you can avail of.

 I had a mental breakdown that was so severe that I couldn’t focus on my studies or my part-time work.
 I knew I had to seek help immediately so the first thing I did was to visit Student Wellbeing.

-Student Wellbeing is in the Student Guidance Centre and they offer drop-in sessions every weekday from 11am-3pm which is handy for students having urgent issues, like I had.
+Student Wellbeing is in the One Elmwood Student Centre and they offer drop-in sessions every weekday from 11am-3pm which is handy for students having urgent issues, like I had.
 I managed to book in a one-to-one slot with a wellbeing advisor.
 Having to admit to my mental breakdown to the advisor wasn’t the best feeling but after talking about it I felt better.
 I was referred to a few other support services within Queen’s, including:

 Registered students are entitled to four free counselling appointments.
 Inspire also offers a 24-hour counselling line where you can ring in and speak to a counsellor at any time of the day.
 Counselling is a good way to talk about your problems to a professional if you don’t feel comfortable talking to friends or your family.
 The good thing about speaking to a counsellor is that they won’t judge you.